ddmitov/perl-executing-browser/README.md

 Limitations
 ----------------------------------------------------------------------------------------

-* No history , no cache and no 'Previous Page' or 'Next Page' from JavaScript or from menus.
+* No history, no cache and no 'Previous Page' or 'Next Page' from JavaScript or from context menu.
 Only latest output from every script is displayed!
 User navigation has to be based on working hyperlinks.
-* No 'Reload' action from menu, but auto-reload using ``` <meta http-equiv='refresh' content='XX'> ``` is supported.
+* No 'Reload' action from context menu, but auto-reload using ```<meta http-equiv='refresh' content='XX'>``` is supported.
-* No opening of new windows from JavaScript, although opening new windows from hyperlinks using ``` target = '_blank' ``` attribute is supported.
+* No opening of new windows from JavaScript, although opening new windows from hyperlinks using ```target = '_blank'``` attribute is supported.

 History
 ----------------------------------------------------------------------------------------